Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Where is Toulouse?

-Toulouse is located in the heart of Southwestern France, in the Occitanie region.
-It’s nestled between the Mediterranean Sea and the Atlantic Ocean, making it a strategic (and scenic!) hub for day trips to places like Carcassonne, Albi, or the Pyrenees.
+Toulouse is located in the southwest of France, in the Occitanie region.
+It’s strategically positioned between the Mediterranean Sea and the Atlantic Ocean, making it the perfect starting point for day trips to places like Carcassonne, Albi, or the Pyrenees.

 Getting There

-The Toulouse-Blagnac International Airport (TLS) connects the city to major hubs like Paris, London, Madrid, and New York (via Paris).
-You can also arrive by high-speed train (TGV) from Paris in about 4 hours.
+Toulouse-Blagnac International Airport (TLS) connects the city with major capitals such as Paris, London, Madrid, and even New York (via Paris).
+You can also reach Toulouse by high-speed train (TGV) from Paris in about four hours, a comfortable and scenic way to arrive in the French south with style.

 Did You Know?

-Toulouse is the aerospace capital of Europe and home to Airbus HQ, which adds a fascinating modern layer to its medieval and Renaissance charm.
+Toulouse is the aerospace capital of Europe and home to Airbus.
+This modern side gives a special touch to a city that also breathes medieval and Renaissance history in every corner.

 Must-See Attractions in Toulouse